Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 b.
 The use of advertising or solicitation that is false, misleading, or otherwise determined unprofessional under rules adopted by the board.

 e.
-Incompetence, gross negligence, or other malpractice in the practice of veterinary medicine.
+Incompetence, gross negligence, or other malpractice in the practice of veterinary medicine or veterinary technology.

 f.
-Employment of unlicensed persons to perform work that under this chapter can lawfully be done only by persons licensed to practice veterinary medicine.
+Employment of unlicensed individuals to perform work that under this chapter can lawfully be done only by individuals licensed to practice veterinary medicine or veterinary technology.

 g.
-Fraud or dishonest conduct in applying or reporting diagnostic biological tests, inspecting foodstuffs, or in issuing health certificates.
+Fraud or dishonest conduct in applying or reporting diagnostic biological tests, inspecting foodstuffs, or in issuing regulatory documents.

 h.
-Failure of the licensee to keep the premises and equipment used in the licensee's practice in a reasonably clean and sanitary condition and failure to use reasonably sanitary methods in the practice of veterinary medicine.
+Failure to keep the premises and equipment used in a reasonably clean and sanitary condition and failure to use reasonably sanitary methods in the practice of veterinary medicine or veterinary technology.

 i.
 Violation of the rules adopted by the board.

 j.
-Conviction of an offense determined by the board to have a direct bearing upon a person's ability to serve the public as a veterinarian, or when the board determines, following conviction of any offense, that a person is not sufficiently rehabilitated under section 12.1-33-02.1.
+Conviction of an offense determined by the board to have a direct bearing upon the ability of an individual to serve the public as a veterinarian or veterinary technician, or when the board determines, following conviction of any offense, that an individual is not sufficiently rehabilitated under section 12.1-33-02.1.

 k.
 Willful or repeated violations of this chapter or any rule adopted by the board.